Improved Algorithms for Parity and Streett objectives

-\inmain{For a vertex $x$ in the winning set a \emph{certificate} is an example of an infinite path from $x$ that satisfies the objective.
-In the appendix we provide an algorithm that computes a certificate for $x$ in time $O(m + n \min(n,k))$ (given a good component reachable from $x$) and show an example where the certificate has size $\Theta(n \min(n,k))$.} Next, we introduce the different concepts used in the algorithm for good component detection. \inappendix{ First we describe the hierarchical graph decomposition technique for this setting.
-This decomposition will be crucial for the runtime analysis. }
+In this subsection we present the algorithm for good component detection.
+First we introduce the different concepts used in the algorithm for good component detection.
+We start with describing the hierarchical graph decomposition technique for this setting, which is crucial for the running time analysis.